Skip to main content

 Send the user through the flow

 Redirect the user to verification_url.
-They’ll land on verify.kayle.id, see the consent screen for the share fields you requested, and complete the flow on their phone (NFC chip read of their passport plus a selfie).Sessions expire after 60 minutes.
+They’ll land on verify.kayle.id, see the consent screen for the share fields you requested, and complete the flow on their phone (NFC chip read of their document plus a selfie).Sessions expire after 60 minutes.
 The user gets up to three attempts within that window.

 7